technozhantomz/acloudbank-core/README.md

-BitShares Core
+acloudbank Core
 ==============

-[BitShares Core](https://github.com/bitshares/bitshares-core) is the BitShares blockchain node software and command-line wallet software.
+[acloudbank Core](https://github.com/acloudbank/acloudbank-core) is the acloudbank blockchain node software and command-line wallet software.
-For UI reference wallet software (browser-based wallet and desktop wallet) visit [BitShares UI](https://github.com/bitshares/bitshares-ui).
+For UI reference wallet software (browser-based wallet and desktop wallet) visit [acloudbank UI](https://github.com/acloudbank/acloudbank-ui).

-Visit [BitShares.github.io](https://bitshares.github.io/) to learn about BitShares and join the community at [BitSharesTalk.org](https://bitsharestalk.org/).
+Visit [acloudbank.github.io](https://acloudbank.github.io/) to learn about acloudbank and join the community at [acloudbankTalk.org](https://acloudbanktalk.org/).

-Information for developers can be found in the [Wiki](https://github.com/bitshares/bitshares-core/wiki) and the [BitShares Developer Portal](https://dev.bitshares.works/).
-Users interested in how BitShares works can go to the [BitShares Documentation](https://how.bitshares.works/) site.
+Information for developers can be found in the [Wiki](https://github.com/acloudbank/acloudbank-core/wiki) and the [acloudbank Developer Portal](https://dev.acloudbank.works/).
+Users interested in how acloudbank works can go to the [acloudbank Documentation](https://how.acloudbank.works/) site.

-Visit [Awesome BitShares](https://github.com/bitshares/awesome-bitshares) to find more resources and links E.G. chat groups, client libraries and extended APIs.
+Visit [Awesome acloudbank](https://github.com/acloudbank/awesome-acloudbank) to find more resources and links E.G. chat groups, client libraries and extended APIs.

 * [Getting Started](#getting-started)
 * [Support](#support)